kumohakasemk9/zundabakagame/readme.md

 (3) You can switch movement also by left click.

 # System Commands
-- `/en`              : Switch to english
+- `:en`              : Switch to english
-- `/jp`              : Switch to japanese
+- `:jp`              : Switch to japanese
-- `/chfont fontname` : load fontlist separated by ","
+- `:chfont fontname` : load fontlist separated by ","
-- `/builddate`       : Show build date
+- `:builddate`       : Show build date
-- `/credit`          : Show credit string
+- `:credit`          : Show credit string

 # Game Commands
-- `/reset`           : Round reset
+- `:reset`           : Round reset
-- `/difficulty`      : Get current difficulty parameters.
+- `:difficulty`      : Get current difficulty parameters.
-- `/ebcount`         : Set difficulty parameter `ebcount`, this command takes 1 to 4 parameters. need at least 1 and omitted ones considered to `0`.
+- `:ebcount`         : Set difficulty parameter `ebcount`, this command takes 1 to 4 parameters. need at least 1 and omitted ones considered to `0`.
-- `/ebdist`          : Set difficulty parameter `ebdist`.
+- `:ebdist`          : Set difficulty parameter `ebdist`.
-- `/atkgain`         : Set difficulty parameter `atkgain`.
+- `:atkgain`         : Set difficulty parameter `atkgain`.
-- `/chspawn`         : Set max count to allow respawning. `-1` means no limit.
+- `:chspawn`         : Set max count to allow respawning. `-1` means no limit.
-- `/chplayable id`   : Change playable character, currently kumo7-x48 is only playable.
+- `:chplayable id`   : Change playable character, currently kumo7-x48 is only playable.
+- `:endless`         : Turn endless mode on (no damaging the earth and enemy bases, no skill cooldown, no respawn timer)
+- `:noendless`       : Turn Endless mode off

 # SMP commands
-- `/getclients`      : Get client list in connected SMP server.
+- `:getclients`      : Get client list in connected SMP server.
-- `/getcurrentsmp`   : Get current SMP profile used for connection.
+- `:getcurrentsmp`   : Get current SMP profile used for connection.
-- `/getsmps`         : Get total loaded SMP connection profile count.
+- `:getsmps`         : Get total loaded SMP connection profile count.
-- `/getsmp id`       : Show selected SMP connection profile.
+- `:getsmp id`       : Show selected SMP connection profile.
-- `/connect id`      : Connect to SMP server using selected profile.
+- `:connect id`      : Connect to SMP server using selected profile.
-- `/disconnect`      : Disconnect from SMP server.
+- `:disconnect`      : Disconnect from SMP server.
-- `/togglechat`      : On/off chat.
+- `:togglechat`      : On/off chat.
-- `/ignore name`     : Add name to chat ignore list.
+- `:ignore name`     : Add name to chat ignore list.
-- `/listen name`     : Delete name from chat ignore list.
+- `:listen name`     : Delete name from chat ignore list.
-- `/listmuted`       : Show chat ignore list.
+- `:listmuted`       : Show chat ignore list.
 Chat messages from users who are in list will be hidden (still shown on console).
-- `/getclients`      : Show connected users.
+- `:getclients`      : Show connected users.

 # About difficulty parameters
 They can be changed by commands for adjusting game difficulty, some